shenqq377/instance_detection_challenge/README.md

 ## Installation
 You may want to install necessary packages.
 Run `pip install -r requirements.txt` in your python environment.
 Note that we only tested the code on python >= 3.6.

+## Evaluation
+You should be able to run the following command line to evaluate.

+## Generating the json file for benchmarking
+The challenge server at EvalAI requires participants to upload a json file that lists results on the test-set.

+## Question?
+Should you have technical questions, please create an issue here.